 Moel Siabod returns

 After almost 20 years out of service, steam locomotive no.5 Moel Siabod returned to service after a comprehensive refit.
 The railways employed its first ever female fireman to work on-board the steam locos.

 Greener hybrid locomotives join the existing fleet

-In 2019 Heritage Great Britain Plc invested £1.1 million in two hybrid locomotives which entered service in July 2020 as replacements for two of the existing Hunslet Diesel locomotives and commissioning commenced in 2020.
+In 2019 Heritage Great Britain Plc invested £1.1 million in two hybrid locomotives as replacements for two of the existing Hunslet Diesel locomotives and commissioning commenced in 2020.
 The hybrid locomotives are driven by maintenance free electric motors powered by traction battery and a diesel generator.
 The new locomotives were given the numbers and names 14.
 Glaslyn and 15.
 Moel Eilio following on in order of the existing fleet (with the cautious absence of a number 13 locomotive).
 This significant investment in new technology was just the beginning of further investment, moving the railway towards a new era of fuel efficiency and emissions reduction.
 Investing in these two new hybrid locomotives was required to enable the railway to move the fleet forward into the next generation.